port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/kubernetes.md

 The exporter makes use of the [JQ JSON processor](https://stedolan.github.io/jq/manual/) to select, modify, concatenate, transform and perform other operations on existing fields and values from the Kubernetes objects.

-### Exporter `config.yml` file
+### Exporter JQ configuration

-The `config.yml` file is how you specify the exact resources you want to query from your K8s cluster, and also how you specify which entities and which properties you want to fill with data from the cluster.
+The exporter configuration is how you specify the exact resources you want to query from your K8s cluster, and also how you specify which entities and which properties you want to fill with data from the cluster.

-Here is an example `config.yml` block:
+Here is an example configuration block:

 ```yaml showLineNumbers
 resources: # List of K8s resources to list, watch, and export to Port.